MitinMaksym/blog-platform/README.md

 ----

-## CI pipeline и pre commit хуки
+## CI pipeline and pre-commit hooks

 Github actions config is in /.github/workflows.
 CI runs all the types of tests, project and storybook builds, linting.

-Precommit hook checks the project with linters, config is in /.husky
+Pre-commit hooks check the project with linters, config is in /.husky

 ----